fontivan/online-store-sku-monitor/README.md

-# estore-sku-monitor
+# online-store-sku-monitor

+## introduction
 - Monitor stock of new tech products and alert on found items
-- Items are configured in stockmonitor/src/vendors/${vendor-name}/items.json
+- Items are configured in src/data.yaml
-- Individual vendors can be disabled in stockmonitor.py by commenting them out
-- There are also a few boolean flags in stockmonitor.py for controlling looping and logging behaviour
+- A few control variables can be configured in data.yaml for controlling looping and logging behaviour

-- Run from src:
+## usage

+Run using make:

 ```bash
 make run
 ```

+# voice alert

+Voice alerts are configured using `pyttsx3` and will be enabled if a compatible engine backend is available.